 - 1 Package (About 14 Ounces) Firm Tofu, Drained and Cubed

 - 1/4 Cup Confectioner's Sugar

 - Heat the nondairy milk in a small saucepan over medium-low heat until steaming hot but not boiling.

 - Put the tofu, peanut butter and sugar in a blender, then add the chocolate chips.
 Pour in the nondairy milk and process until completely smooth.

 - Spoon or pipe the mixture into tiny dessert bowls, espresso cups or wine glasses and refrigerate for 4 to 24 hours.
 Serve chilled.

-Recipe Adapted from Laura Theodore, from Vegan-Ease: An Easy Guide to Enjoying a Plant-Based Diet; reprinted by permission.
+Recipe from the new softcover edition of Laura Theodore's Vegan-Ease: An Easy Guide to Enjoying a Plant-Based Diet

 ©Laura Theodore 2015, 2020.
 Reprinted by permission.
 More information at http://www.jazzyvegetarian.com

 Please note that some of the links above are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase after clicking through the link.
 I have experience with all of these companies and I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something through my links.
 Please do not spend any money on these products unless you feel you need them or that they will help you achieve your goals.